dfkaye/dfkaye-blog/content/posts/my-web-development-philosophy.md

 }
 ```

+The above is simpler and less coupled to anything than the usual object-oriented mistake of implmentation inheritance.

+It's also easier to test, thanks to ES6 modules.

-### DOM: separate keyboard traversal handlers from model updating logic.
+## DOM: separate keyboard traversal handlers from model updating logic.

 Learn JavaScript well enough to manipulate the DOM directly.

-## Test everything.
+## Test *everything*.

 Lean on a suite of tests exercising the source in its target runtime (browser, server, cloud).

 A browser suite consisting of unit and integration tests, exercising startup, utilities, rendering, error handling, *and* making network calls to your services, will unearth booby traps, incorrect assumptions, and undocumented changes faster than an end-to-end suite or even the unit tests for the service.

 You need not strive for "100% code coverage" or adhere strictly to the test-driven "red-green-refactor" cycle.
-You should almost always strive to sketch out your solution first.
+You should almost always sketch out your solution first, lest you go in circles.
 Article by Peter Siebel, [Unit testing in *Coders at Work*](https://gigamonkeys.wordpress.com/2009/10/05/coders-unit-testing/).

 Snapshot testing does not count.
 Article by Artem Sapegin, [What’s wrong with snapshot tests
 ](https://blog.sapegin.me/all/snapshot-tests/).